 Built in 1970s, El Funoun Park is located in Manial directly on the Nile from the south end of the park, on Abdel Aziz Al Saud Street.
 Inside the park, there are many seats and tables where you can have breakfast with a panoramic view of the Nile, and there are boats to accompany you on a tour of the Nile as well.

 When you want to enjoy nature, you should go to El Funoun Park, for a bit of calm and relaxation, green areas, and flowers of various colours.

 The park is open from 8:00 am to 12:00 midnight.
 Tickets are EGP 10.

 Egypt’s first bike park is a 210-acre area in Future City on the Ismailia road, with cafes, lounges, a full track for BMX racing, and even bike rental shops.

 Cycling enthusiasts will definitely enjoy this new park that offers a safe and large place to enjoy riding your bike along its long paved lanes between greenery to have the best possible cycling experience.

 If you don’t have a bike, you can rent one at Bikes Park as they offer rental services for EGP 40 per hour.
 It’s a nice location to have fun with your friends or spend the day with your family and enjoy the oriental breakfast they serve.
-One of the great things to do at the Bikes Park is watching the dancing fountain at night as the colorful lights with music make for a stunning show.
+One of the great things to do at Bikes Park is watch the dancing fountain at night as the colourful lights with music make for a stunning show.

-The park also features cafes, seating spots, a BMX bikes track, bike parking, a food court, an artificial lake, sporting courts and a Roman theater.
+The park also features cafes, seating spots, a BMX bikes track, bike parking, a food court, an artificial lake, sporting courts and a Roman theatre.

 Al Tefl Garden